Simon Fraser, 11th Lord Lovat: Family

-With Lovat's forced marriage with Amelia Murray in 1697 conveniently being forgotten, he married Margaret Grant in 1717.
+With Lovat's forced marriage with Amelia Murray in 1697 conveniently being forgotten, he married Margaret Grant, the daughter of Ludovick Grant of Grant (the "Highland King"), in 1717.
 This marriage, "the most successful of Lovat’s matrimonial experiences", produced three girls (Georgina, Janet, Sibyl) and two boys (Simon and Alexander).
 Simon, born 1726, became Master of Lovat.
 Margaret died in 1729 and Lovat then married the 23 year old Primrose Campbell of Mamore four years later.
 This produced one child, Archibald, but the marriage was not a happy one and they separated in 1738.
-Lady Primrose when in Edinburgh lived in a seven storey tenement on the Royal Mile known as Lady Lovat's Land, lying between Strichens Close and Blackfriars Wynd (later widened to create Blackfriars Street).
+Lady Primrose when in Edinburgh lived in a seven-storey tenement on the Royal Mile known as Lady Lovat's Land, lying between Strichens Close and Blackfriars Wynd (later widened to create Blackfriars Street).

 Lady Lovat was forced to live in seclusion at Castle Downey after his execution, but although officially stripped of her title was still broadly referred to as "Lady Lovat".
 Archibald Fraser became a merchant in London.